WRITE A REVIEW

 Well, I'm going to have say this is a no go for me.
 I could not get the mix right even after scouring their forums.
 Every formula I tried just looked like dirt on my face.
 Just too ashy looking.
 I do like their blur and perfecting powder and will likely still use those but I think mixing your own foundation is just too much trouble for me personally.
 Warm Gold was suggested too me but It was just dirty looking on my face, likely too much olive toned.

-Unfortunately, I was severely disappointed.
+I really, really wanted to like this product.
+I loved the concept: natural ingredients, mixing it myself to achieve a perfect colour for my skin tone, a light coverage for every day use.Unfortunately, I was severely disappointed.
 I bought the starter-kit that came with different tones, and tested between olive & warm gold.
 It took me a long time to mix and find my colour, which is definitely not as easy as it looks.
 After mixing to perfection, the colour was correct but too "blocky" and dull looking, it didn't give me a bright dewy appearance but a sort of dirty dullness.
 I got the original because I have good skin (no spots, just some redness and minor blemishes).
 This covered nothing, not even the most minor skin blemishes.
 It did the same job as my translucent finishing powder.
 When trying to top up, it made my skin look too powdery and chalky.
 After one hour, my skin looking super oily (even though my skin is not oily at all).
 The packaging is inconvenient which made it easy to spill a lot of powder.
 Very disappointed with this product, which is a pity because I had high expectations.

 Silk Naturals is PHENOMENAL!
 I got the heavy coverage starter kit in ebony and the value is amazing.
 I'll be able to use it for at least 4 months.
 What else is good is you can buy untinted base and the foundation tint separately.
 I'm very fair, so I know I'll need to buy lots of untinted base before I need more tint.
 There are also three levels of coverage, so you can choose the amount of coverage you need.
 I chose heavy because I have a lot of redness and freckles I like to cover, and Bare Minerals wasn't cutting it.
 The heavy coverage completely transforms my skin and doesn't feel like a mask whatsoever.
 One possible negative I noticed other reviewers commenting on was that mixing the foundation can be difficult.
 If you have odd coloration or problem skin, it could be a time consuming process to mix your shade, but definitely don't rule out Silk Naturals.
 However, I think the majority of people won't have a hard time mixing.
 Mine came out a little too pink, but it blends so well that you don't have to get it perfect for it to match.
 I would definitely recommend Silk Naturals to everyone who wears mineral foundation.